joachimbrand/Rimu.jl/README.md

 Concept: Joachim Brand and Elke Pahl.
-Contributors: Joachim Brand, Elke Pahl, Mingrui Yang Additional contributions and help are acknowledged by Didier Adrien, Chris Scott (NeSI), Alexander Pletzer (NeSI).
+Contributors: Joachim Brand, Elke Pahl, Mingrui Yang Discussions, help, and additional contributions are acknowledged by Ali Alavi, Didier Adrien, Chris Scott (NeSI), Alexander Pletzer (NeSI).

 To install the package clone the git repository with `git clone` to a convenient location, e.g.
 `~/mygitpackagefolder/`.
 Then